CarlosSilvaFortes/hrafn-annwn/CODEX.md

 def maybe_upload(adapter_dir: str):
     """
-    Upload adapter to Together.ai if configured.
+    Upload adapter to Together.ai with exponential backoff.
-    Includes retry logic with exponential backoff for resilience.
+    Includes retry with exponential backoff for resilience.
     """
     if not UPLOAD_TOGETHER:
         return